-To create a new tab, click on the plus sign to the right of the last tab.
+To create a new tab, click on the Add button at the bottom of the tab list.
 Type the name for the tab and press Enter.

 You can also create Section Groups, which is a group of related tabs.
 I created a group called Football for my research information on football.
-In my Football section group, I added tabs for my football research and information on the team I created (Seattle Lumberjacks).
+In my Football section group, I added tabs for my football research and information on the team I created.